No Bake Cheesecake Cups

 • Use your fingers, a spoon, a tart tamper, or even a cocktail muddler to create an even layer of crust.

-• Use a piping bag to easily fill the cups with cheesecake mixture.
+• Use a piping bag or a zip top bag with one corner cut to easily fill the cups with cheesecake mixture.

 Topping Options